• A coercive contraceptive mandate imposes pro-abortion ideology on all with pro-life views.

 • The gutting of the only federal conscience regulation in health care opens the door to discrimination.

-• The denial of federal grant funds to a ministry, simply for opposing abortions, threatens care for human trafficking victims.
+• The denial of federal funds to a ministry, just for opposing abortions, threatens care for human trafficking victims.

 • The administration's court case to restrict faith-based organizations' hiring rights minimizes religious liberty.